Ron Huldai: Military service

 Huldai was conscripted into the Israel Defense Forces in 1963, and joined the Israeli Air Force, serving as a combat pilot and becoming a career officer.
-During the Six-Day War, he participated in Operation Focus, and he shot down three enemy aircraft and participated in numerous missions.
-He subsequently participated in the War of Attrition and Yom Kippur War.
+During the Six-Day War, he participated in Operation Focus, and participated in numerous missions in which and he shot down three enemy aircraft.
+He subsequently participated in the War of Attrition and after that, he was appointed as the deputy commander of the 105 Squadron.

+When the Yom Kippur War broke out, he assumed the role of acting commander for the 201 Phantom Squadron, filling in for Yiftach Zemer, who was temporarily in the United States.
+Huldai led the Squadron in Operation Model 5, a mission that resulted in significant damage to the unit, until he was replaced by Eitan Ben Eliyahu.
+On the thirteenth day of the war, he led an attack against an Egyptian SAM battery, and during this mission, his aircraft was hit by a missile, leading to an emergency landing at Rephidim Airbase.
+On the eighteenth day of the conflict, Huldai led a quartet of covert aircraft in a mission targeting fuel facilities in northern Syria.
+During this operation, he engaged in a dogfight and successfully shot down a MiG-21.
+In total, he shot down three enemy aircraft during the war.

+Subsequently, he was appointed as the commander of the 140 Douglas A-4 Skyhawk Squadron, and later, he assumed the role of commander for the 105 Squadron.
 Huldai held several key senior command positions, including as the commander of Nevatim Airbase, Hatzerim Airbase, the Air Force Pilots Training School, and a coordinator of the government authorities and supervisor of civilian construction projects for the IAF.
 He left the IAF in 1989 with the rank of Brigadier General.

 Following his retirement from active duty in 1989, he entered the private sector.
 After spending two years selling air conditioners in Nigeria, he returned to Israel and managed the closure of a construction plant in Ramla.
 He then became headmaster of the prestigious Herzliya Hebrew High School for six years until 1998.